Stability for random measures, point processes and discrete semigroups: Introduction

-where $\xi',\xi''$ are independent copies of $\xi$, see \cite{ste:har79}.
-The full characterisation of discrete $\alpha$-stable random variables (denoted by $\das$ in the sequel) is provided in~\cite{ste:har79}, where it is shown that the laws satisfying~(\ref{eq:dstabdef}) exist only for $\alpha\in(0,1]$ and each such law has a \pgf of the form
+where $\xi',\xi''$ are independent copies of $\xi$.
+The full characterisation of discrete $\alpha$-stable random variables (denoted by $\das$ in the sequel) is provided in \cite{stehar79} namely the laws satisfying (\ref{eq:dstabdef}) exist only for $\alpha\in(0,1]$ and each such law has a \pgf of the form

 for some $c>0$.